 - Your child has severe trouble breathing.

-- She seems confused or sluggish.
+- They seem confused or sluggish.

 Bronchiolitis is usually caused by a viral infection.
 Many different viruses can be the culprit, including the flu, but the most common in children is what’s called respiratory syncytial virus, or RSV.